vszanetti/vszanetti/README.md

 ## 🔗 Contact

-You can contact me at **contato@serrazanetti.xyz** or send me a message through GitHub.
+You can contact me at **contact@serrazanetti.xyz** or send me a message through GitHub.